rlindsgaard/rlindsgaard.github.io/_drafts/rndphrase-improved.md

 What happens is, that if a certain character type has been detected `max` times, the type is removed altogether from the alphabet.
 Furthermore the variables used to decide the number of bits to use when creating the next pseudo random number is recalulcated based on the new alphabet.
 Otherwise the `charType` is simply recorded as being used.

-## Work in progress
-### Improved Plugin Design
-Now, let's take a look at the design changes to the plugin.
-With the old plugin implementation, I had three major issues.
-The most severe one was that which I mentioned in the introduction, that it is possible for a malicious site to sniff the password as it is entered into the DOM.
-The second issue is that the seed is stored stored in the browser as a preference option.
-This is not the worst place ever, especially as the password is hashed before it is saved.
-However, if anyone were to "borrow" my browser, they will have access to the seed without having to knowing it.
-Instead I want, at least an option, to store the seed only for the current session.
-Finally, I find it annoying that the domain part needs to resolve to an actual domain.
-I may want to RndPhrase for things that does not have a fully qualified domain name, and I may also want to enter specific information as a path part.
-This will come in handy for instance when having several users on one domain sharing seed and password.

-###

-## Security discussion